-Figure 10 shows the average ADS by income deciles in 2015.
-The decline of ADS with income, particularly for the lower income deciles, indicates a considerable inequality among households measured by ADS.
-Below we follow recent studies by Ben-Shahar and Warszawski (2016) and Ben-Shahar, Gabriel, and Golan (2017), who extend the Gini measure to capture housing affordability inequality.
+affordability inequality.
 Recall that the Gini coefficient is commonly used to measure income inequality and has been extended to estimate inequality in multiple other economic dimensions.21 As the Gini is designed for desirable goods, while housing affordability measures affordability distress, we calculate housing affordability inequality by applying the Gini on the inverse value of housing affordability.
-We thus per equation (5) assign each household a $1/ADS{i \in ACY}^l$ value [i.e., $Income{i \in ACY}^l/(\hat{P}{ACY}^S - \hat{P}{i \in ACY}^l)$] and compute the Gini coefficient for every year in the sample.
-For comparison, we also compute income-to-housing price (i.e., 1/price-toincome) and income Gini indices.
-Figure 11 plots the annual Gini coefficients for the affordability distance measure, the traditional housing affordability measure (1/price-to-income), and household income for the 1998-2015 period.
+We thus per equation (5) assign each household a $1/ADS{i\in ACY}^l$ value [i.e., $\mathit{Income}{i\in ACY}^l/(\widehat{P}{ACY}^S-\widehat{P}{i\in ACY}^l)]$ and compute the Gini coefficient for every year in the sample.
+For comparison, we also compute income-to-housing price (i.e., 1/price-to-income) and income Gini indices.
+Fig. 11 plots the annual Gini coefficients for the affordability distance measure, the traditional housing affordability measure (1/price-to-income), and household income for the 1998-2015 period.
 As indicated, at about 0.35, the Gini coefficient associated with traditional housing affordability is of roughly the same magnitude as that of income inequality.
 Inequality in affordability distance to Tel Aviv, however, is substantially higher at about 0.8.
-Further, while the Gini on income inequality trends down slightly over the period of analysis, such
+Further, while the Gini on income inequality trends down slightly over the period of analysis, such a trend is not evidenced in the housing measures.
+In sum, while results suggest sizable income and housing affordability inequality in Israel, distributional concerns are